top of page

 • Connections with helpful community resources

-Consulting with a qualified professional can help identify the most effective options for workforce well-being.
-While some individuals may require clinical counseling assistance from a locally licensed mental health treatment provider, many can improve their well-being on their own or by using other cost-saving alternatives.
+Consulting with a qualified professional can help identify the most effective options for workforce operations.
+While some individuals may require clinical counseling assistance from an EAP or locally licensed mental health treatment provider, many can improve their functioning on their own or by using other cost and time-saving alternatives.

 Prevention